qyang-nj/llios/build_ios_app/docs/MixedModuleCompiling.md

 ```

 #### 2. Use bridging header
 We can also use a bridging header, which usually has `-Bridging-Header.h` suffix.
 A bridging header is basically an umbrella header.
-When compile swift code, we use `-import-objc-header` flag.
+When compile Swift code, we use `-import-objc-header` flag.
 ```
-swiftc ... -import-objc-header Sources/MixedModule/MixedModule-Bridging-Header.h ...
+swiftc ... -import-objc-header MixedModule-Bridging-Header.h ...
 ```

 Please note that `-import-underlying-module` and `-import-objc-header` cannot be used at the same time.